-We reviewed a listing of contracts awarded during the fiscal year ended June 30, 2018 and selected a sample to ensure that contracts for public projects followed appropriate bidding procedures per applicable Public Contract Code.
+We reviewed a listing of contracts awarded during the fiscal year ended June 30, 2019 and selected a sample to ensure that contracts for public projects followed appropriate bidding procedures per applicable Public Contract Code.
 Additionally, we reviewed overall expenditures by vendor in order to determine if multiple projects under the applicable bidding threshold were identified to suggest any possible bid-splitting.

-From a sample of two contracts awarded during the year, we noted that applicable bidding procedures were followed and that contracts were appropriately awarded to the lowest responsible bidder for the San Ramon Elementary Roofing Project and the Sewer Repair Project.
+From a sample of two out of five contracts awarded during the year under public contract code bidding procedures, we noted that applicable bidding procedures were followed and that contracts were appropriately awarded to the lowest responsible bidder for the following projects: